MAdriaansens/Cross_biome_metagenome_salt_resistance/Retriev_protein_sequences_of_interest/README.md

 Everything was cat into a single file, and using Diamond compiled into a database.
 #DIAMOND/2.0.15-GCC-11.3.0
 diamond makedb --in Salt_resistance_database_18March.faa -d Salt_resistance_database_18March_DB.faa

+#After doing HMMalign/HMMsearch be sure to remove any empty files